FoxGroveMedia/CampsiteWebsite/src/pages/docs/template-languages/index.md

 3. **EJS**: Embedded JavaScript templates that allow you to include JavaScript code directly within your HTML.
 EJS is ideal for developers who prefer a more code-centric approach to templating.

 ### Choosing a Template Language
-When starting a new Campsite project, you can choose your preferred template language by specifying it in the `campsite.config.js` file:
+When starting a new CampsiteJS project, you can choose your preferred template language by specifying it in the `campsite.config.js` file:

 ```javascript
 module.exports = {